indiqusdocs/yntraa/docs/Subscribers/Storage/BlockVolumes/AboutBlockVolumes.md

 Yntraa Block Volumes are the underlying software-defined volume management layer that powers various storage-related or storage-driven cloud services.
 Block Volumes can be used with Linux and Windows instances as root and data disks, with Kubernetes as persistent storage, or simply as a storehouse for snapshots and images.

-The following sections outline the capabilities of Block Volumes on Yntraa cloud platform:
+The following sections outline the capabilities of Block Volumes on Yntraa Cloud:

 - [Instance Block Volumes](WorkingwithInstanceVolumes)
 - [Working with Volume Snapshots](DetailsofBlockVolumes/WorkingwithVolumeSnapshots.md)